Animal Farm: Radio dramatisations

 A BBC radio version, produced by Rayner Heppenstall, was broadcast in January 1947.
 Orwell listened to the production at his home in Canonbury Square, London, with Hugh Gordon Porteous, amongst others.
 Orwell later wrote to Heppenstall that Porteous, "who had not read the book, grasped what was happening after a few minutes".

-A further radio production, again using Orwell's dramatisation of the book, was broadcast in January 2013 on BBC Radio 4.
-Tamsin Greig narrated, and the cast included Nicky Henson as Napoleon, Toby Jones as the propagandist Squealer, and Ralph Ineson as Boxer.
+In January 2013, a second radio production was broadcast on BBC Radio 4, using Orwell's own dramatisation of his book, directed by Alison Hindell and narrated by Tamsin Greig.
+The cast included Nicky Henson as Napoleon, Toby Jones as the propagandist Squealer, Patrick Brennan as Snowball, Liza Sadovy as Clover, and Ralph Ineson as Boxer.

 Comic strip

-In 1950, Norman Pett and his writing partner Don Freeman were secretly hired by the Information Research Department (IRD), a secret wing of the British Foreign Office, to adapt Animal Farm into a comic strip.
-This comic was not published in the UK but ran in Brazilian and Burmese newspapers.
+In 1950, Norman Pett and his writing partner Don Freeman were secretly hired by the Information Research Department, a secret department of the Foreign Office, to adapt Animal Farm into a comic strip.
+This comic was not published in the United Kingdom but ran in Brazilian and Burmese newspapers.

+Video game

+Developers Nerial and The Dairymen released a game based on the book in December 2020, entitled Orwell's Animal Farm, for Windows, macOS, iOS and Android in coordination with the Orwell Estate.